malharvb/kisaan-link/README.md

 to track the orders live in trucks with their number plates and live location.
 The buyers with more frequent orders are incentivized and also farmers which sell their produce on a daily basis are given cost cuts in transport commission.

-# It is based on a REST API and uses MERN as its techstack.